A Simple Guide On Diabetes And The Ketogenic Diet

 What Is A Ketogenic Diet?

-A ketogenic diet focuses on eating foods with high amounts of fat, moderate amounts of protein, and low amounts of carbs.
+A ketogenic diet focuses on foods that contain high amounts of fat, moderate amounts of protein, and low amounts of carbohydrates.

-Generally, our diet consists mainly of carbohydrates.
-Carbohydrate is broken down into glucose and converted into energy inside our bodies.
+Our diet mainly consists of carbohydrates.
+Carbohydrates are broken down into glucose and converted into energy inside our bodies.

 When your body has low carbohydrate levels, it burns fat for energy.
 Reaching this state in a keto diet is called ‘ketosis.’